Home > Articles by: sonia

 But somehow things aren’t working.

-You’re not getting the likes, comments, and support your post deserves from the disability community.
-Your post isn’t sending the business message you’re hoping for.
+You’re not getting the likes, comments, and support your post deserves.
+Your image isn’t sending the strong business message you’re hoping for.

 What’s going on?

-Then, you spot one of those epic, Jamie Shields (Registered Blind ADHD Rhino) posters about Alt text.
+Then, you spot one of those epic, Jamie Shields (Registered Blind ADHD Rhino) posters about alt text, and you start to wonder… can alt text enhance your brand reputation, improve your SEO, and reach the customers you've been unintentionally ignoring?

 2. A useful structure to use it